aucker/clox/doc/Chunks-of-Bytecode.md

 Each opcode determines how many operand bytes it has and what they mean.
 E.g., a simple operation like "return" may have no operands, where an instruction for "load local variable" needs an operand to identify which variable to load.
 Each time we add a new opcode to clox, we specify what its operands look like - its **instruction format**.

+## Line Information

+Chunks contain almost all the information that the runtime needs from the user's source code.
+It's kind of crazy to think that we can reduce all the different AST classes that we created in jlox down to an array of bytes and an array of constants.
+There's only one piece of data we're missing.
+We need it, even though the user hopes to never see it.

+When the runtime error occurs, we show the user the line number of the offending source code.
+In jlox, those numbers live in tokens, which we in turn store in the AST nodes.
+We need a different solution for clox now that we've ditched syntax trees in favor of bytecode.
+Given any bytecode instruction, we need to be able to determine the line of the user's source program that it was compiled from.

+There are a lot of clever ways we could encode this.
+I took the absolute simplest approach I could come up with, even though it's embarrassingly inefficient with memory.
+In the chunk, we store a separate array of integers that parallels the bytecode.
+Each number in the array is the line number for the corresponding byte in the bytecode.
+When a runtime error occurs, we look up the line number at the same index as the current instruction's offset in the code array.